Ready, set, teach

 Whether you want to teach abroad or online, you can easily do that by using the right tools and resources.

-This how to become a TEFL teacher guide will help you start your career from scratch without any knowledge in TEFL
+This how to become a TEFL teacher guide will help you start your career from scratch without any knowledge of TEFL

 Once you’ve finished the guide, you’ll be fully prepared to launch your TEFL teacher career.
 Ready?
 Let’s dive right in.